-Getting Dirty: How To Use Different Types of Soil
+Getting Dirty: How to Use Different Types of Soil

+Healthy soil is important to a successful and thriving garden.
 The soil we plant our seeds and plants in can determine how strong our flowers and vegetables will grow.

 When working in the garden, there are five different types of soil you can work with, and erosion of the different soils may cause problems and impact your garden.

 Keep reading to learn more about soil varieties, what you need to know about erosion and products we recommend for your beautiful garden.

 There are five different soil types as outlined by Growth that gardeners typically work with.
 These varieties are a combination of three types of weathered rock particles that make up the soil: sand, silt and clay.
 Keep reading to learn the basics of each type of soil.